An Evening of Cornrows and Cocktails

 When they say "Necessity is the mother of all invention", make sure you ask Denequa Williams and Briana Owens!
 The ladies behind the Lit Brooklyn and Spiked Spin lifestyle brands invented a safe space for Black women to explore how we really feel about how we wear our crowns.
 Briana asked Denequa and other women from 6 different group chats if they knew how to cornrow and every Black woman said they didn't.
 One text thread spread like wildfire, creating the idea of the Cocktails and Cornrows event.

 An unexpected topic of discussion was Ms.Belcalis Almanzar, also known as Cardi B. It's no secret that Cardi B is a Black Afro-Latina with her mother from Trinidad and Tobago and her father, Dominican Republic.
 I'll admit, there's a little Cardi B in all of us okurr, but some of us didn't think she'd make it with her boisterous, loud Bronx, New York attitude.
-Our beloved Cardi has made her way to covers of Vogue and Vanity Fair, graced Grammy Award stages, photo shoots with Madonna, and she'll be performing live on Saturday Night Live one day after the release of her debut album.
+Our beloved Cardi has made her way to covers of Vogue and Vanity Fair, graced Grammy Award stages, and onto photo shoots with Madonna.
 Though many of us thought she would have to filter herself in order to be accepted, her unfiltered personality has been glamorized in non-black spaces.
-Non-blacks looking to relate to the culture of the black woman, often imitate Cardi B. While we are all striving for our own Cardi B year, it seems as now we have to extend our efforts to avoid falling into the Cardi B stereotype created by mainstream media.
+Non-blacks looking to relate to the culture of the black woman, often imitate Cardi B. While we are all striving for our own versions of Cardi B’s successful year, it seems as now we have to extend our efforts to avoid falling into the Cardi B stereotype created by mainstream media.
 We are not all like Cardi B, not all black women are created equal.

 Hurt SO good